neilmendoza/ofxPostProcessing/readme.md

 * Add support for ofGLProgrammableRenderer with version 150 shaders
 * More FX
 * OpenGL ES, it's based around power of two textures so it should be fairly quick to get working.

----

-Feel free to give me some Bitcoins if you like the addon - 1FxuEpubUwhPaqwmqABvwGmoMcEEMPgxjN